Michaelgwei86/kubernetes/Kubernetes/README.md

 SCHEDULING:
 ============

-- there is a builtin scheduler in the cluster controlplane, that scans through nodes in the cluster and schedules pods on nodes based on several factors such as resource,
+- there is a builtin scheduler in the cluster control-plane, that scans through nodes in the cluster and schedules pods on nodes based on several factors such as resource,
-- But if you want to overide and schedule your pods on specific nodes for some reasons, you can do that by specifying the nodeName in the pod defination file.
+- But if you want to override and schedule your pods on specific nodes for some reason, you can do that by specifying the nodeName in the pod definition file.
-- If a scheduler does not exist in the cluster, the pod will continually be in pending state.
+- If a scheduler does not exist in the cluster, the pod will continually be in a pending state.
-- If you need a pod to run on a specific node, declare in at the time of creation.
+- If you need a pod to run on a specific node, declare it at the time of creation.
 - Kubernetes does not allow node modification after the pod has already been created.
-- It can only be modified by creating a binding object and setting the target to the NodeName and then send a post request to the pod's binding API.
+- It can only be modified by creating a binding object setting the target to the NodeName and then sending a post request to the pod's binding API.

 apiVersion: v1